waterlily-zhou/nyx-wallet/README-AI-SAFETY.md

    - Flags newly deployed or unverified contracts

 5. **AI Analysis**
-   - Uses GPT-4 to analyze all collected data
+   - Uses Claude (Anthropic) to analyze all collected data
    - Provides a comprehensive safety score from 0-100
    - Offers clear recommendations for the user
    - Identifies red flags in plain language